vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 Before creating a management cluster using the Tanzu CLI, you must define its configuration in a YAML configuration file that provides the base configuration for the cluster.
 When you deploy the management cluster from the CLI, you specify the YAML file by using the `--file` option of the `tanzu mc create` command.

-In an air-gap environment, we recommend deploying a management cluster using a YAML configuration file.
+In an air-gapped environment, we recommend deploying a management cluster using a YAML configuration file.
 You can use the templates provided in the following section to deploy management clusters on vSphere.

 ### Management Cluster Configuration Template

 The templates include all of the options that are relevant to deploying management clusters on vSphere.
 You can copy this template and use it to deploy management clusters to vSphere.

 >**Important** The environment variables that you have set, override values from a cluster configuration file.
 To use all settings from a cluster configuration file, remove any conflicting environment variables before you deploy the management cluster from the CLI.<p>

 >**Important** Image repository configuration is very important details which will not be part of default config file when we are creating from TKG UI.<p>